Farenhytee/Algorithmic-Trading/README.md

 ### 🏆 **Stock Selection Process**

-1. **Universe**: 25 carefully selected Indian stocks across sectors
+1. **Universe**: 24 carefully selected Indian stocks across sectors.
+You can modify to include any stocks, no limits.
+Analysis and backtest times will increase accordingly.
 2. **Ranking**: Stocks ranked by weighted performance score
 3. **Selection**: Top 10 performers selected for portfolio
 4. **Weighting**: Equal allocation across selected stocks